Why We Do It

 In South Africa, the legacy of apartheid excludes many from accessing artistic spaces such as theatres and galleries.
 Infecting the City aims to bring socially-engaged, dynamic art into inclusive public spaces, at the same time reinventing these spaces as welcoming and imaginative.
 Infecting the City gives voice to diverse artists from South Africa and around the world, and allows audiences to experience their city in a new way.

 How We Do It

-The ITC festival is designed as a route that allows the audience to walk from one performance, installation or “happening” according to a prescribed sequence, and to explore the city along the way.
-The Cape Town programme is comprised of both day and evening performances, whereas Mbombela consists of day-time programmes only.
-Although designed as a fixed route, the festival is also built to be happened upon – thereby allowing unsuspecting passers-by to become audience members.
+ITC commissions and invites works in dance, visual art, music, poetry, and more.
+The audience walks from one art installation or event to the next along a fixed route around Cape Town.
+The Cape Town programme holds day and evening performances, and Mbombela only day-time.
+Although designed as a fixed route, the festival is also built to be happened upon – allowing unsuspecting passers-by to become audience members.

-Infecting The City Cape Town has grown each year in terms of the scope of its ambitions and in size, consistently attracting more artists and larger audiences.
-From its inception in 2008 until the present, ITC Cape Town has grown from 10 productions to 40, from 50 artists to over 300, and from an initial audience size of 5,000 to over 38,000 in 2015.
-In January 2014, the geographic scope of ITC expanded to include an intervention in the city of Mbombela, Mpumalanga.
-Given Mbombela’s size, population and the availability of various artistic forms, ITC took a more developmental approach to the festival’s 20 productions in the form of workshops with local artists over an extended period to help mature their art forms and test new ones.
+Infecting The City Cape Town has grown each year, attracting more artists and larger audiences.
+From when it began in 2007, ITC Cape Town has grown from 10 productions to 40, from 50 artists to over 300, and from an audience size of 5,000 to over 38,000.
+In 2014, ITC expanded to include the city of Mbombela, Mpumalanga.
+In Mbombela, Infecting the City holds workshops with local artists during the year to help prepare their twenty artistic productions for the festival.

-As of 2019 Infecting the City Cape Town transforms from an annual event into a biennale, taking place every two years.
+As of 2019, Infecting the City Cape Town will take place every two years instead of annually.